rutgers-apl/rlibm-32/README.md

 export ICCPATH=<path to Intel oneAPI directory>
 ```

+2. Build the math library

+cd <path-to-rlibm-32>

+make

-2. To run the testing harness, we must first generate files containing oracle results.
+3. To run the testing harness, we must first generate files containing oracle results.
 To generate oracle files for 32-bit float functions,
 ```
 export ORACLEPATH=<path to directory where you want to store oracle files for float functions>
 cd <path to rlibm-32 directory>